browncat-nl/HealthCheckBundle/README.md

 - `/health/startup` Returns 503 if one or multiple checks fail.
 Coupled to `StartupChecker`
 - `/healthz` JSON result of all checks, returns 503 if one or multiple checks fail.

-To enable them add the following to your `routes.yaml`:
+To enable them all add the following to your `routes.yaml`:

 ```yaml
 health: